IceHe/lib/js/typescript/handbook/more-on-functions.md

 Some JavaScript functions can be called in a variety of argument counts and types.
 _For example, you might write a function to produce a `Date` that takes either a timestamp (one argument) or a month/day/year specification (three arguments)._

-In TypeScript, we can specify a function that can be called in different ways by writing overload signatures.
+In TypeScript, we can **specify a function that can be called in different ways by writing overload signatures**.
-To do this, write some number of function signatures (usually two or more), followed by the body of the function:
+To do this, **write some number of function signatures (usually two or more), followed by the body of the function**:

 ```ts
 function makeDate(timestamp: number): Date;